Prof. Chris Mason, MBBS, PhD, FSB, FRCSI, FRCS

 Christopher founded Consulting on Advanced Biologicals Ltd at the end of 2009 in order to focus his activities within the Regenerative Medicine sector.
 CAB Ltd provides EU regulatory services to the regenerative medicine industry in addition to business and regulatory research and analysis to identify and focus on the real barriers to commercialisation of regenerative medicine.
 Christopher has spent most of his career working in regenerative medicine: starting with a PhD in xenotranplantation immunology he first moved into industry in 1998 when he joined Imutran Ltd (A Novartis Pharma AG Co.) developing novel transgenic pigs to treat human organ failure.
 Following the closure of Imutran, Christopher moved to Intercytex and subsequently made the transition to regulatory affairs by joining the MHRA as a quality (CMC) assessor (biologicals and biotechnology unit).
 During this time Christopher was involved with National implementation of the new Advanced Therapies Regulation and also involved through his participation in the CHMP’s cell products working party (CPWP) in implementation at the EMA level including drafting guidelines.

-Lee has a Bachelor’s Degree in Education and a Law Degree.
-After law school, Lee did a one year judicial clerkship with the B.C.
-Supreme Court and was a practising attorney for three years at Edwards, Kenny & Bray.
-Lee served six years as the Executive Director of the International Society for Cellular Therapy and just over two years as Director of Business Development for Progenitor Cell Therapy.
-He is on the editorial advisory boards of the journal Regenerative Medicine and the BioProcess International magazine, as well as the Co-Chair of the Alliance for Regenerative Medicine’s Communications and Education Committee.
+Lee Buckler has been an executive in the cell therapy sector since 2000 beginning with Malachite Management in the Stem Cell Technologies group of companies.
+Most recently he was the Managing Director of Cell Therapy Group, a firm he formed in 2008 where he did business development consulting for companies and organizations in or interested in the cell therapy sector.
+His work included deal-targeting, transactions, market intelligence, competitive analyses, strategic assessments, and market profile planning for companies ranging from top-tier multinationals to start-ups.
+Mr. Buckler has a Bachelor’s Degree in Education and a Law Degree.
+After law school, he did a one year judicial clerkship with the B.C.
+Supreme Court and was a practicing attorney for three years at Edwards, Kenny & Bray.
+Mr. Buckler served six years as the Executive Director of the International Society for Cellular Therapy and just over two years as Director of Business Development for Progenitor Cell Therapy.
+He is on the editorial advisory boards of the journal Regenerative Medicine and the BioProcess International magazine as well as the Co-Chair of the Alliance for Regenerative Medicine’s Communications and Education Committee.
 He co-founded Cell Therapy News, founded Cell Therapy Blog, founded and continues to manage the LinkedIn Cell Therapy Industry Group, co-founded Regenerative Medicine Jobs, and is an active industry commentator in publications and in social media.
-Lee serves on numerous industry conference advisory boards, is an advisory board member for BioCision and RoosterBio, and is on the Board of Directors for Hemostemix.
+Mr. Buckler serves on numerous industry conference advisory boards, is an advisory board member for BioCision, Phacilitate Cell & Gene Therapy and RoosterBio, and is on the Board of Directors for Hemostemix.

 Director, Center for Stem Cell Research & Regenerative Medicine, Tulane University, USA